 - Avoid engaging in triangled behavior and coach leadership to do the same.

-- Consider removing the most toxic members prior to restructuring.
+- Consider removing the most toxic staff members prior to restructuring.

 - Expect every communication to be interpreted through a selfish lens.

 - Do not take anything that happens in the organization personally.
 Stay objective.